gmkv/discord-finder-react-spa/README.md

-## This web app lets you search for Github users, read their profile info.
+## This web app lets you search the users on Github and inspect their profile info, repos, stars, followers.

 ### Written in: React.